 To stock fish in Wisconsin, you can either

 - fill out a general permit for the stocking of private ponds or

-- submit a fish stocking permit application to the Wisconsin DNR fish biologist who manages the waters where you wish to stock the fish.
+- submit a Form 9400-060 - Fish Stocking Permit Application [PDF] to the Wisconsin DNR fish biologist who manages the waters where you wish to stock the fish.

 Fish stocking in private ponds